JPTV (JURNAL PENDIDIKAN TEKNIK DAN VOKASIONAL)

 The author cannot withdraw the manuscript that has been declared "accepted" by the Editor's Board.
 Authors who withdraw manuscripts that have been accepted by the JPTV Editor Board are not permitted to publish manuscripts through JPTV for two consecutive years since the decree was issued.

 The author should register through the Open Journal System JPTV http://journal.unj.ac.id/unj/index.php/jptv/user/register.
-The author should fulfill the form, especially on the star mark.
-Please give your selection as author, reviewer, or both of them on the Confirmation Register section.
-After the form filled, click on "Register" to process the registration.
+The author should fulfil the form, especially on the star mark.
+Please give your selection as the author, reviewer, or both on the Confirmation Register section.
+After the form is filled, click on "Register" to process the registration.
 Please go to User Home and select your role as an author.
 In Active Submission, click on "Click here: to go to step one of the five-step submission process".
 These are the five-step submission process: